| Though Eowyn could not eat,

 With all the stress of the previous day he had forgotten about

-her.
+the little scullery maid!
 Was she still missing?

-Eö dressed quickly and headed to the kitchens to find out.
+Eö dressed quickly, and headed to the kitchens to find out.

 "Good morning, meleth nín," said Legolas, softly.

-around him and hugged him tightly.
+him, and hugging him tightly.
 "Thank you."

 "For what, melmenya?"